 6. Follow your nose

-Ahh, our choice of last resort but often one of the most effective if you don't mind hitting a few dead ends, yomping through bogs or finding yourself waist high in nettles on a path that obviously hasn't been used in years.
+Ahh, our choice of last resort but often one of the most effective if you don't mind hitting a few dead ends, yomping through bogs or finding yourself waist-high in nettles on a path that obviously hasn't been used in years.

-That said, getting Ray Mears with it can often yields dividends.
+That said, getting Ray Mears with it can often yield dividends.
 Head for a likely looking bit of woodland, cast your eyes downwards and see where the tyre tracks lead you.
 Often you'll just end up on a random bit of trail that peters out, but sometimes you'll find a gem.
 It's worth a go - and you'll be out riding anyway, so it's not all bad...